nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Pins a note to the top of the list.
 A pinned note will be unpinned.
 The index refers to the index number shown in the displayed note list.
 The index must be a **positive integer** (1, 2, 3, …).
 - At least one of the optional fields must be provided.
+- If both fields are provided, only the first one will be used to pin the note.

 Example of usage: